SAP-archive/cloud-apis-virtual-event/exercises/05/readme.md

 Err, wait a minute...

-The HTTP response code returned (403), along with the message in the payload, might come initially as somewhat of a surprise.
+The HTTP response code returned (403) and the message in the payload might come initially as somewhat of a surprise.

 Why are we denied access?
-Were the client ID and client secret credentials incorrect?
+Were the client ID & client secret credentials incorrect?
 Well, no, because we were successfully granted an access code based upon them.
 So what's happened is that the identity that is represented by the access token is recognized, but that identity doesn't have the appropriate access for this particular API call.

 ### 3. Inspect the contents of the access token

 Let's briefly take stock of where we are.
 We've got an access token that we successfully retrieved from the Authorization Server.
 But that access token, as it stands, is not enough to allow us to make the API call to the `/v1/workflow-definitions` endpoint.
 Can we dig in a little bit to see what's going on?
 Well, we have a terminal at our disposal, and some useful tools.
 So the answer is "of course we can"!

 Before we do, though - consider that making the two-stage call was quite cumbersome.
-Using the REST Client is very useful in many circumstances, but when OAuth 2.0 flows are involved, there are other options.
-One is to use the environments facility within the API Hub, another is to automate some of the process ourselves.
-That's what we'll do, so that we can, for this exercise at least, remain in the App Studio, while staying close to the flow so that we don't lose sight or understanding of what's going on.
+Using the REST Client is very useful in many circumstances, but when OAuth 2.0 flows are involved, there are other, perhaps more convenient options.
+One is to use the environments facility within the API Hub (which we'll do in the next exercise), another is to automate some of the process ourselves.
+That's what we'll do here, so that we can remain in the App Studio while staying close to the flow so that we don't lose sight or understanding of what's going on.

 :point_right: Look in the `workflowapi/` directory and open the [`workflow`](../../workspaces/workflowapi/workflow) file that's in there.
-It's a shell script, that we can run in the terminal.
-Take a brief look at it; don't worry if you don't understand everything, just get a general impression of it.
+It's a shell script that we can run in the terminal.
+Take a brief look at it; don't worry if you don't understand it all, just read enough to get a general impression of it.

 Here's a summary of what's in there, going from top to bottom:

 - "sourcing shared": the [`shared`](../../workspaces/workflowapi/shared) file is sourced, bringing in the values (such as the instance name, service key name, and so on) that we've used earlier
-- "function definitions": a number of functions are defined, such as `get_access_token` and `list_workflow_definitions` - these two exactly reflect the two HTTP requests we executed in the two-stage process earlier
+- "function definitions": a number of functions are defined, such as `get_access_token` and `list_workflow_definitions` - these two examples happen to reflect exactly the two HTTP requests we executed in the two-stage process earlier
 - "command variable": all the functions are listed in a `command` variable
-- "service key value retrieval": the OAuth 2.0 values and the Resource Server API root URL are retrieved from the service key file
+- "service key value retrieval": the OAuth 2.0 values (`clientid`, `clientsecret` and `authserver`) and the Resource Server API root URL (`resourceserverapiroot`) are retrieved from the service key file
-- "list possible commands": if no command is given when the script is invoked, the possible commands are listed
+- "list possible commands": if no command is given when the script is invoked, the possible commands are listed and then the script exits
-- "get access token and invoke command": otherwise an access token is retrieved (using the `get_access_token` function) and then the requested function is executed
+- "get access token and invoke command": otherwise an access token is retrieved (using the `get_access_token` function) and then the requested command is executed by calling the appropriate function

-> The script is deliberately simple and ripe for improvements, but has been kept like this to strike a balance between simplicity and practicality.
-Also, the astute amongst you will point out that we don't need to retrieve a fresh access token for every API call - they have a lifetime that lasts for quite a while - but again, for simplicity's sake, that's what we do here.
+> The script is deliberately basic and definitely ripe for improvements, but has been kept like this to strike a balance between simplicity and practicality.
+Also, the astute amongst you will point out that we don't need to retrieve a fresh access token for every API call - the tokens have a lifetime that lasts for quite a while - but again, for simplicity's sake, that's what we do here.

-:point_right: Try the script out by running it in the terminal:
+:point_right: Try the script out by running it in the terminal (remember you need to still be in the `workflowapi/` directory here):

 ```shell
 > ./workflow